 There’s a short layover in Singapore Changi, which will give me just enough time to grab a shower and some snacks, and the best bit, it’s only $1400.
 I click to book this flight and Skyscanner shows me the different retailers I can secure the flight with.
 They charge no booking fees so I hit select and that’s it!

-Another top tip: If you’re not ready to book just yet you can set up a price alert for your search.
-Skyscanner will let you know if there’s any change in price so that if it drops you can get in there fast or if it goes up (as may happen if you’re booking last minute) they’ll let you know so you can make a decision before it gets any higher.
+Another top tip: If you’re not ready to book just yet you can set up a price alert for your search and Skyscanner will let you if the price fluctuates either way.

 Splurging The Savings